Health mobile app shines for its performance & design

 In order to expand reach and improve participant engagement in its programs, the app’s founder approached us to develop a stunning cross-platform experience, on both iOS and Android.
 He was looking for a multimodal solution that brought the website’s core functionality to a mobile platform with a boosted user experience.

-Starting the Discovery Phase focused on UX and Xamarin development
+Starting the Discovery Phase

 Our goal was to build a Xamarin app based on a shared codebase with full coverage of native API's, reducing cost and time to market.
 To kick off the product’s development, we conducted a small Product Discovery phase among our team and the client, who traveled to Uruguay for a week.